davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing.
-This system is used daily at USMS and the modernized version provides many usability and workflow enhancements.
++ Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing;  modernized system provided many usability and workflow enhancements over legacy system and is used daily within the USMS
-+ Successfully migrated technical infrastructure from Weblogic to JBoss.
-By designing to standards and going open-source, we saved the USMS significant cost in both licensing and maintenance.
++ Successfully migrated technical infrastructure from Weblogic to JBoss; Standards-compliance and open-source saved USMS significant cost in both licensing and maintenance
-+ Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp.
-Trainers could author, review, and approve content, while users could seamlessly experiment with a "training" version of the application
++ Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp;  Trainers could author content and users could train on a live version of the application
-+ Conducted usability tests with cross-functional users group and revised system based on user feedback.
-This was a key achievement in the success of our application and gave us high confidences that we were delivering a more usable product.
++ Conducted usability tests with cross-functional users group and revised system based on user feedback;  significantly contributed to the success of the application which gave the team confidence that the product would be highly usable
-+ Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment.
-This allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff.
++ Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment; allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff
-+ Created prototype of mobile interface to a USMS criminal search system by re-using EJB-based business logic; standards-compliance and distributed design allowed for very fast prototyping, keeping costs down for the government.
++ Created prototype of mobile interface to a USMS criminal search system by re-using EJB-based business logic; standards-compliance and distributed design allowed for very fast prototyping, keeping costs down for the government

 ### Publicis Dialog (formerly Novo/Ironlight) (San Francisco, CA)
 _2/1998 - 2/2002_